Chained computerized adaptive testing for the Force Concept Inventory: Methodology

 \subsubsection{Generation of the response data}

 We generated response data based upon a Monte Carlo simulation, which is commonly used in the development of CAT \cite{Thompson2011}.
 Specifically, we generated the responses for Chain-CAT using the function \textit{simulateRespondents} of the \textsc{catR} package.
-In the simulation, the response to a selected item is generated based on the calibrated item parameters of that item and the value of true proficiency at a point in time.
+In the simulation, the response to a selected item is generated based on the calibrated item parameters of that item and the value of true proficiency at a particular session.
 For example, in Eq.~(\ref{eq:IRF}), suppose that the probability of a correct response for an item is calculated to be 0.75 for a given true proficiency.
 A random number is generated from a uniform distribution within a range of 0 to 1.
 If the value is 0.75 or less, the generated response is coded as ``correct'' for that item.
 If the value is greater than 0.75, then the generated response is ``incorrect.''
 The EAP method is used to estimate the proficiency of the respondent, an item selection method (e.g., MFI criterion) is then used to choose the next item based upon that estimated proficiency, and the process repeats until reaching the predetermined test length.
 Specifically, we varied the test length to be $L=$ 5, 10, and 15.
 Then, for each length, we calculated accuracy and precision.

+Note that when the test is administered nine times with test lengths of $L=5$, $10$, and $15$, the total number of items becomes 45, 90, and 135, respectively.
+In contrast, the pre-post method uses a total of 60 items.
+Therefore, only in the case of $L=5$ is the total number of items fewer than in the pre-post method.
+Our analysis in this paper includes results for $L=10$.
+We think such test lengths may be viable for instructors, even if the total number of questions exceeds 60.
+Limiting each session to 10 questions helps distribute the workload, potentially reducing the perceived burden.
+Moreover, even if the total number of questions is greater, having multiple small tests throughout the semester allows instructors to provide feedback as part of formative assessment.

 To summarize, provided calibrated item parameters and a given true proficiency level, the \textit{simulateRespondents} function generates an entire set of correct/incorrect responses and calculates estimated proficiencies for a given test length of each Chain-CAT administration.
-This is done for each time point in a course.
-In this analysis, we generated 10 000 response data based on the same true theta at a given moment in time.
+This is done for each session in a course.
+In this analysis, we generated 10 000 response data based on the same true theta for a given session.